 It’s important to mention, there is a negative connotation with increasing your rate of breathing (IE- you’ll accumulate more CO2, you’ll increase anxiety, etc.).
 We at OPEX have NOT found this to be true in CrossFit.
 We cannot speak on this in other sports or disciplines, but within our world and what we’ve seen over the last decade, increased rate of breathing has been a performance “enhancer” for majority of the athletes we’ve worked with.
 It goes without saying, no other sport has the open system, chaotic demands, that fitness has and the infinite variations in the types of contractions imposed upon the individual.
 More O2 in = More potential O2 to the working muscles.

 We’ve also seen an increase in confidence in athletes as they move through pieces of work due to “controlling” the workout with their breathing.
 As the “intensity” or “speed” of the contractions increases, rate of breathing needs to accommodate for this.
 Once athletes become more attuned to their breathing and ACCEPTING of this higher rate, they will have a greater sense of control over the workout versus the workout controlling them.

 (for more information on product and purchasing)

 When collecting Inbody readings, we want repeatability and consistency for each test we run:

 In closing, having a greater understanding of where your client sits regarding their upper and lower lean mass proportion will help provide an additional measurement of what needs to be prioritized in their program relative to their goals.
 In conjunction, looking at an athlete’s lung volume relative to their lean mass will also give insight into how efficient they will have to be with oxygen utilization and if specific mechanisms need to be implemented into their program design.

-We at OPEX are continually collecting data using the scientific method and presenting what we are finding to improve our athlete’s performance in CrossFit and to be at the forefront in Scientific Research within the CrossFit.
+We are continually collecting data and presenting what we find to improve our athlete’s performance in CrossFit and to be at the forefront in Scientific Research within the sport.